wonpoint4/Plotter/README.md

 ## Draw and Save options
 You can pass a option to a specific pad using `PADINDEX:OPTION` syntax. ex) `1:logy`
 * absy - projection to absolute y
-* blind:FLOAT,FLOAT - remove data points for blind analyses.
+* blind[:FLOAT,FLOAT] - remove data points for blind analyses.
 Needs two floating numbers to define range.
 * logx - log scale x-axis
 * logy - log scale y-axis
+* lumi:FLOAT - sepcify integrated luminosity
 * norm - Normalized
 * noleg - Do not draw a legend
 * preliminary - Draw "CMS preliminary working in progress" and lumi and era info